tegacodes/lectures/art-is-research/art-as-research.md

 ![](images/ADDITIVISM_PROMO_BIG.gif)

-*Critical Engineering* [see the manifesto](https://criticalengineering.org/) is are tech based practices that use "the exploit" as a method, so publically identifying a risk, weakness, a contradiction, or way in which a technology exploits its user.
+*Critical Engineering* [(see the manifesto)](https://criticalengineering.org/) are tech based practices that use "the exploit" as a method, so publically identifying a risk, weakness, a contradiction, or way in which a technology exploits its user.
 CE then makes this public in some way (through a work, a performance, an experience.)

 Julian Oliver's [Glasshole](https://julianoliver.com/projects/glasshole/) clearly does this.